 Don’t just look at individuals, remember to check out company pages too, for even more valuable information and insights you can use.

-InMail can also be a helpful tool, if you use well-crafted and highly targeted messaging.
-Just be aware that the minute a message sounds salesy, generic, or starts coming across as spam, it won’t work and could be damaging for your reputation.
+InMail can also be a helpful tool if you use well-crafted and highly targeted messaging.
+Just be aware that the minute a message sounds salesy, generic, or starts coming across as spam, it won’t work and could be damaging to your reputation.